AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 **Objective**

-- Categorize passengers into solo travelers, those traveling with a family, and those in a mixed group.
-Consider the assumption based on ticket number and surname extracted from the original Name feature.
+Using SQL, categorize passengers into solo travelers, those traveling with a family, and those in a mixed group.
+The assumption for this task is based on the ticket number and surname extracted from the original Name feature.
 - The query categorizes passengers into solo travelers, family travelers, and mixed groups based on the assumption that families may have other members on different tickets.
 - It uses the CASE statement and window functions to make these categorizations.